themeblvd/frontstreet/README.md

 });
 ```

-*Note: Front Street's JavaScript source files utilize ESM modules.
+*Note: Front Street's JavaScript source files utilize ES modules (ESM).
 So, for custom bundling, you'll need to make sure to use a bundling tool that supports this, like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/guide/en).*